Scroll Top

 Many synagogues still charge for High Holy Day tickets, but we are proud to offer donation-based tickets so everyone in our community, regardless of means, can celebrate with us.
 Tickets are good for all services.

-If you have friends or family members not living in your household that would like to attend, they should sign up separately.
+If you have friends or family members not living in your household who would like to attend, they should sign up separately.

 Elul invites us into a time of soul-searching and preparation for the Days of Awe.
 Selichot marks the beginning of this sacred journey, a night of prayer, reflection, and return.
 As we call out to the compassionate God, who we hope will accept our prayers, beginning healing for our souls and the world.